Enjoying Playing Games on a Budget: Tips for Families and Community Groups

 Helps connect you with other gamers nearby

-However, please be aware that games may be sold for more than you can buy them new online!.
-Games are popular, and sometimes specific games can be hard to obtain and sell for more than new on second-hand selling sites.
-People simply add a price or add extra to the price because they can give it to you now, rather than waiting 3 months for the next game shipment.
-Please review the new price to see if you have found a good deal.
+However, please be aware that games may be sold for more than you can buy them new online!
+Games are popular, and sometimes specific titles can be hard to obtain, leading to inflated prices on second-hand selling sites.
+Always review the new price to see if you’ve found a good deal.

-Or how about rentals?
-For a rental fee, you can rent games, as we did in the late 90s with DVDs.
+Or consider rentals!
+For a rental fee, you can borrow games, just like we did in the late 90s with DVDs.
+It’s a great way to try out new games without the commitment of buying.

 Play Smart, Not Expensive